Rope-a-dope: Notable fights

 The maneuver is most commonly associated with the match between Muhammad Ali and George Foreman, known as "The Rumble in the Jungle".
 Foreman was considered by many observers to be the favorite to win the fight due to his superior punching power.
 Ali purposely angered Foreman during the match, provoking Foreman to attack and force him back on the ropes.
 Some observers at the time thought that Ali was being horribly beaten and worried that they might see him get killed in the ring.
 Writer George Plimpton described Ali's stance as like "a man leaning out his window trying to see something on his roof."
 Far from being brutalized, however, Ali was relatively protected from Foreman's blows.
 Norman Mailer described the advantage of Ali's rope-a-dope this way: "Standing on one's feet it is painful to absorb a heavy body punch even when blocked with one's arm.
 The torso, the legs, and the spine take the shock.
 Leaning on the ropes, however, Ali can pass it along; the rope will receive the strain."
 Ali's preparation for the fight, which involved toughening himself up by allowing his sparring partners to pummel him, contributed to observers' sense that Ali was outmatched.
 But Ali took advantage and won the match when Foreman became tired from the punches he was delivering.

 Manny Pacquiao used the strategy to gauge the power of welterweight titlist Miguel Cotto in their November 2009 fight.
 Pacquiao followed the rope-a-dope with a knockdown.

 Nicolino Locche, an Argentine boxer nicknamed "El Intocable" (The Untouchable), used this technique extensively throughout his career.
-He would get against the ropes and dodge nearly every single punch until his opponent would tire, then he would take him down with combinations.
+He would get against the ropes and dodge nearly every single punch until his opponent would tire, and then he would take him down with combinations.

 "Irish" Micky Ward used this strategy during many of the fights in the latter part of his career.
 Ward would wait for his opponent to become fatigued and would hit with either a left hook to the body or other combinations.
 This strategy led him to the junior welterweight championship of the WBU, where he took the belt from Shea Neary.

 Floyd Mayweather Jr. often used this technique in his bouts, as he demonstrated in his August 2017 fight against Conor McGregor.